CSharpKaiser/SimpleForm/README.md

-Lesson 01 in the Simple Form series about learning to program Winforms in C# on Windows
+Tutorial 01 in the Simple Form series about learning to program Winforms in C# on Windows

 https://youtu.be/jVoJ7KQTEiQ